zowe/zowe-cli-tasks-plugin/README.md

 - A built in function (provided by the tasks plugin)
 - A JavaScript script file that contains the appropriate default export

+Checkout a short [tutorial](./docs/starter.md) to learn about Zowe tasks and the yml configuration file.

-Checkout the [example](./example) directory for a complete example.
+Checkout the [example](./example) directory for a more complete example.

 # Building and Installing the Plugin from Source
 1. `npm install`